 Determine if the third-‐party administrator and insurance carrier have experience handling claims covered by a certified network

-- Determine the effective of the interface between the network team, the carrier, and the TPA is
+Determine the effective date of the interface between the network team, the carrier, and the TPA

-7) Should I consider multiple services grouped in one network, or as separate cost-containment services such as Medical Bill Review, Pre-‐Authorization and Case?
+7) Should I consider multiple services grouped in one network, or as separate cost-containment services such as Medical Bill Review, Preauthorization and Case management?

 It is possible for you to have two different companies doing network access and Cost Containment services, however there are more benefits to having the network perform all of the cost containment services.
 Even with the right interface and integration, there are pros and cons within the delivery process.
 We have found that it is very hard to manage a network without the cost containment services since these are the metrics needed to track provider performance and accountability based on contracts and utilization of evidence-based guidelines.
 The cost containment services are the metrics of performance, billing practices and patterns of utilization.

 8) What are the benefits of a single network conducting all the Cost Containment services under one roof?